nithyapandurangan/ElevateHome/README.md

   GRAFANA:
 <h6>
 <P>
-  Refer too grafana website to see how to install and configure it on your system
+  Refer to the Grafana website to see how to install and configure it on your system
 </P>

 ***